Learning from the past in an irreversible investment problem: Introduction

 \subsection{Related literature}

-Our work builds on traditions of problems in stochastic control, optimal stopping, investment timing, and learning-and-earning problems, and in general of economically motivated control problems involving incomplete information.
+Our model of learning-from-the-past is original to our article.
+The model provides a new way of controlling learning rate in a optimal stopping problem in an irreversible investment setting under incomplete information.

-Many contemporary stochastic control problems in an incomplete information setting build upon earlier studies, such as \cite{DMV2005} and \cite{L}.
-Particularly, \cite{DMV2005} studies a problem under incomplete information with respect to an option payoff functional.
-Investment timing problems provide an ample foundation for financial applications.
+Investment and utility maximization problems under incomplete information are well studied in the field of stochastic control.
+An early contemporary reference that combines stochastic control with incomplete information is \cite{L}.
+A key study in early investment problems within the field is \cite{DMV2005}, where an investment timing problem under incomplete information with respect to an option payoff functional is studied.
 General investment timing problems are examined, for example, in \cite{DMV2006}, \cite{DP}, and \cite{MS}, while \cite{ferrari2015integral} examines an irreversible investment problem by characterizing the free boundary as the unique solution of an integral equation.
-Bayesian setting under incomplete information is discussed for example in \cite{harrison2015investment} and \cite{sunar2021competitive}.
+Investment problems with a Bayesian setting under incomplete information are discussed for example in \cite{harrison2015investment} and \cite{sunar2021competitive}.
 In particular, \cite{sunar2021competitive} discusses the relationship between belief of a favorable market and investment timing, closely resembling our set-up.
 In a recent effort, \cite{gierens2025irreversibleinvestmentproblemincomplete} studies an irreversible investment problem under incomplete information, where the investment is modeled as a geometric Brownian motion.

-We construct our model as a multiple-exercise discrete stopping problem.
-Such problems are extensively discussed in e.g. \cite{CD}, where they show that multiple optimal stopping problems can be solved recursively under some relatively general premises.
-In addition, \cite{carmonatouzi} discusses multiple optimal stopping for American swing options, largely resembling our set-up.
-However, in our model, the decision-maker controls the learning rate.
-Such stochastic control problems have been discussed only recently: \cite{EK} discusses an estimation problem, \cite{EM2023} studies a problem with irreversible controls and \cite{LBD} incorporates an irreversible investment problem, where an investment directly affects the drift coefficient of the observation process.
-A setting with reversible controls was studied a few years prior in \cite{DS} in a problem of quickest detection.
+Main point of interest in our model, rarely discussed in optimal control research, is that the decision-maker controls the learning rate.
+Such stochastic control problems have been discussed only recently.
+Statistical problems of this type are considered in \cite{DS} with a problem of quickest detection with reversible controls, \cite{EK} with an estimation problem with costly observations, and \cite{EM2023} with a detection problem with irreversible controls and a linear cost to increase observation rate. \cite{LBD} incorporates a irreversible investment problem, where an investment directly affects the drift coefficient of the observation process.